Ashwin835/Leetcode/README.md

 # Leetcode
-My solutions to leetcode problems in python
+My solutions to leetcode problems in python and SQL.

+Also contains Machine Learning leetcode problems